AOstrowskiVarsav/ue5-style-guide/README.md

 <a name="structure-maps"></a>
 ### 2.4 All Map[<sup>*</sup>](#terms-level-map) Files Belong In A Folder Called Maps

 Map files are incredibly special and it is common for every project to have its own map naming system, especially if they work with sub-levels or streaming levels.
 No matter what system of map organization is in place for the specific project, all levels should belong in `/Content/Project/Maps`.
+Maps intended for development should be located in `/Content/Developers/<developer_name>/Maps` folder.

 Being able to tell someone to open a specific map without having to explain where it is is a great time saver and general 'quality of life' improvement.
 It is common for levels to be within sub-folders of `Maps`, such as `Maps/Campaign1/` or `Maps/Arenas`, but the most important thing here is that they all exist within `/Content/Project/Maps`.